New Karshi: History

-It is important to note that Nigeria Federal Capital Territory, Abuja was created out of Niger, Kwara and Plateau States.
+Nigeria Federal Capital Territory, Abuja was created out of Niger, Kwara and Plateau States.
 To have its own citizens back in its territory and to weaken President Shagari influence, Governor Solomon Daushep Lar - the first democratically elected Governor of Plateau State who was very popular and influential sent a delegation to Karshi to persuade the people to move to the area that was to become New Karshi so that they could own their land because the federal capital is by the Decree which established it remained ‘no man’s land’, that is every land belongs to the federal government of Nigeria, which Karshi was among.

 The delegation from Plateau State made an offer to the people of Karshi that if they opted for relocation to the proposed New Karshi under plateau state, their chieftaincy title would be elevated from District Head to a full graded traditional ruler having powers over its domain.
 Interestingly, officials from federal capital territory working under the directive of government of Shehu Shagari also offered to upgrade the chieftaincy title of Old Karshi if they choose to remain within the federal capital territory.
 This was viewed as a counter campaign strategy of NPN against NPP and an attempt to divide the people.

 A faction of the people of Karshi accepted the offer of Plateau State government to resettle in New Karshi and had their chieftaincy title elevated to a higher rank.
 The resettlement process was started by chief of Karshi, Alhaji Manman Aura with the help of Alhaji Danladi Yakubu then deputy governor of Plateau state and director of resettlement, Alhaji Usman Sabo Ago.
 Karshi chief Alhaji Manman Aura proposed a place called “Lagga” ‘Runbun Nama’ for resettlement.
 It was a place blessed with a lot of wild animals and frequently visited by hunters.
 It is situated between Kurafe and Bakin Kogi.